risinek/esp32-wifi-penetration-tool/README.md

 # ESP32 Wi-Fi Penetration Tool

-This project implements attack on WPA/WPA2 handshake.
-It tries to get PMKID if AP provides it in plaintext during WPA authentication, otherwise it runs deauthentication attack and gather WPA handshake.
+This project implements an universal tool for ESP32 platform for implementing various Wi-Fi attacks.
+It provides some common functions that are commonly used in Wi-Fi attacks that makes implementing new attacks a bit simpler.
+It also includes Wi-Fi attacks itself like capturing PMKIDs from handshaker, or handshakes themselves by different methods like starting rogue duplicated AP or sending deauthentication frames directly.

-Cracking of PMK from PMKID or handshake itself is not part of this project, as ESP32 doesn't have sufficient power to crash hashes in meaningful time period.
+Obviously cracking is not part of this project, as ESP32 does not have enough power to crack hashes in effective way.
+But the rest can be done on this small, cheap, low-power SoC.

 <p align="center">
     <img src="doc/images/soucastky_8b.png" alt="Hw components" width="400">